-Cases, &c. of the Clothes-Moth (Tinea pellionella)-a Caterpillar feeding in a case, which has been lengthened by ovals of different colours. b Case cut at the ends for experiment. c Case cut open, by the insect, for enlarging it. d, e The clothes-moths in their perfect state, when, as they cease to eat, they do no further injury.
+Cases, &c., of the Clothes-Moth ( $Tinea\ pellionella$ ).-a, Caterpillar feeding in a case, which has been lengthened by ovals of different colours; b, Case cut at the ends for experiment; c, Case cut open by the insect for enlarging it; d, e, The clothes-moths in their perfect state, when, as they cease to eat, they do no further injury.

+Bonnet, "as any tailor, and sets to work precisely as we should do, slitting the case on the two opposite sides, and then adroitly inserting between them two pieces of the requisite size.
 It does not, however, cut open the case from one end to the other at once; the sides would separate too far asunder, and the insect be left naked.
-It therefore first cuts each side about half way down, beginning sometimes at the centre and sometimes at the end, (Fig. c.) and then, after having filled up the fissure, proceeds to cut the remaining half; so that, in fact, four enlargements are made, and four separate pieces inserted.
+It therefore first cuts each side about half-way down, beginning sometimes at the centre and sometimes at the end (Fig. c), and then, after having filled up the fissure, proceeds to cut the remaining half; so that, in fact, four enlargements are made, and four separate pieces inserted.
 The colour of the case is always the same as that of the stuff from which it is taken.
-Thus, if U 3 its original colour be blue, and the insect previously to enlarging it be put upon red cloth, the circles at the end, and two stripes down the middle, will be red ."
-Réaumur found that they cut these enlargements in no precise order, but sometimes continuously, and sometimes opposite each other, indifferently.
+Thus, if its original colour be blue, and the insect, previously to enlarging it, be put upon red cloth, the circles at the end, and two stripes down the middle, will be red." \ Réaumur found that they cut these enlargements in no precise order, but sometimes continuously, and sometimes opposite each other, indifferently.

-The same naturalist says he never knew one leave its old dwelling in order to build a new, though, when once ejected by force from its house, it would never enter it again, as some other species of caterpillars will do, but always preferred building another.
+The same naturalist says he never knew one leave its old dwelling in order to build a new; though, when once ejected by force from its house, it would never enter it again, as some other species of caterpillars will do, but always preferred building another.
 We, on the contrary, have more than once seen them leave an old habitation.
-The very caterpillar, indeed, whose history we have above given, first took up its abode in a specimen of the ghost-moth (Hepialus humuli), where finding few suitable materials for building, it had recourse to the cork of the drawer, with the chips of which it made a structure almost as warm as it would have done from wool.
-Whether it took offence at our disturbing it one day, or whether it did not find sufficient food in the body of the ghostmoth, we know not; but it left its cork house, and travelled about eighteen inches, selected "the old lady," one of the largest insects in the drawer, and built a new apartment composed partly of cork as before, and partly of bits clipt out of the moth's wingst.
+The very caterpillar, indeed, whose history we have above given, first took up its abode in a specimen of the ghostmoth (Hepialus humuli), where, finding few suitable materials for building, it had recourse to the cork of the drawer, with the chips of which it made a structure almost as warm as it would have done from wool.
+Whether it took offence at our disturbing it one day, or whether it did not find sufficient food in the body of the ghost-moth, we know not; but it left its cork house, and travelled about eighteen inches, selected "the old lady," one of the largest insects in the drawer, and built a new apartment, composed partly of cork as before, and partly of bits clipt out of the moth's wings.
+(J. R.)